osamunoda/onhover_module/README.md

 onhover_module.fmp12 is the sample file of this technique.
-(new way video: https://www.youtube.com/watch?v=be2N0jRAoSE) Have fun!
+(new way video: https://www.youtube.com/watch?v=be2N0jRAoSE)

+Have fun!

 I tested this file on Mac Sierra, FileMaker ver15 only.
 Maybe it works on El capitan, FileMaker ver14~

+Please let me know your idea, requests, thoughts about this on issues!
+I would really appreciate it.